appsattic/imagelicious.org/ReadMe.md

 If you are not signed in nor have an image URL, you can't do much on the site. :)

+## Contributing ##

+If you would like to contribute to imagelicious.org's development, please read and follow the section on "Deploying a copy of imagelicious.org".
+This will help you get both a local environment working and the ability to host your own on Firebase.

 ## Deploying a copy of imagelicious.org ##

 ### Firebase ###